 We give in this section a general process of converting a binary executable containing self-modifying code and concurrency into a SM-DPN.
 We suppose that we have an oracle that translates a binary program into a Control Flow Graph (CFG), such that each CFG transition corresponds to one instruction.
-One can obtain such an oracle using existing tools like Jakstab [19], IDA Pro [15], Radare2 [2], or ANGR [23].
+One can obtain such an oracle using existing tools like Jakstab [18], IDA Pro [15], Radare2 [2], or ANGR [23].

 We use the translation of [24] that models non self-modifying sequential instructions of the program by a standard PDS.
-We refer the reader to [24] for more details on this translation.
+We concentrate here on the translation of self-modifying and spawning instructions.
+For more details on the translation for sequential instructions, we refer the reader to [24].